PADV: One Minute Saves

 The Strategy

-those who assume domestic life is normal and safe, especially those who are unaware of the terrifying situation that victims of Domestic Violence are facing during quarantine.
+GET those who assume domestic life is normal and safe, especially those who are unaware of the terrifying situation that victims of Domestic Violence are facing during quarantine.

 TO start staying alert for any signal of Domestic Violence among their loved ones as well as their relatives, acquaintances and neighbors.